joergkrause/nyaf/docs/md/docs/store/example.md

 - Reducer
 - Store and Store Types

-The Actions are basically string constants.
-The reducers get payload that's anything.
-The return value is the Store Type.
+The actions are basically string constants.
+The reducers get a payload that can be simply anything, including `null` or `undefined`.
+The return value is the store type.

 The store has two basic function:

-- dispatch
+1. Use `dispatch` to send action objects.
+These objects trigger the respective reducer functions.
-- subscribe
+2. The `subscribe` method allows to attach an event handler that receives store updates.

-You dispatch an Action along with a payload.
-So, the types are `string` and `any`.
+You dispatch an action along with a payload.
+So, the types are `string` or `Symbol` for the name and `any` for the payload.

-When you receive a store event from a subscribe this subscription watches for changes of a part of the Store Type.
+When you receive a store event from a subscriber, this subscription watches for changes of a part of the store type.
 The event handler receives the whole store, then.

-### Example
+### Examining an Example

 Assume we deal with a CRUD (Create, Read, Update, Delete) component using a custom model like this: